msachan562000/vaidam-data-scraper/Readme.md

 5. Run workportal server on 8080 port
 6. Change the country code in step6.js
 7. After running all the files run step5.js and step6.js
+8. Correct the errors found in error files in mongodb and then re-run the step5.js and step6.js files after ddeleting the error files.
+9. If nothing is saving or the error is like default value for id not set then restart wampp or reinstall database.